Sneaky Spikes: Uncovering Stealthy Backdoor Attacks in Spiking Neural Networks with Neuromorphic Data

 The study recorded the selection frequency for each image as the compromised image by the participants.
 The analysis focused on calculating the percentage of times each image was chosen.
 The results revealed that the stealthiness of backdoor triggers varied based on location and color.
 The static, moving, and smart triggers exhibited varying stealthiness, heavily influenced by their parameter settings.
 An average of 50.6\% of the participants correctly noticed the trigger in static settings.
 In moving backdoors, an average of 73.3\% participants noticed the trigger correctly.
 An average of 84\% of the participants found the trigger in smart triggers.
 As discussed in previous sections, we also found that the participants failed to select the correct poisoned sample when the trigger was placed in the image region with the most activity.
+The smart trigger's stealthiness depends on the location and polarity.
+A smart trigger in the least common area with the least common polarity is more visible than a smart trigger in the most active location with the most common polarity.
 In contrast, the dynamic triggers displayed exceptional stealthiness, particularly at $\gamma = 0.01$, where only 4\% of the participants found the trigger.
 At the same time, larger values of $\gamma$, like 0.1, render the triggers more visible, where 96\% of the participants found the trigger.
 These findings were consistent with the stealthiness evaluation using the \ac{SSIM} metric.

 The observed variations in stealthiness highlight the importance of considering the location, color, and parameter settings when assessing the effectiveness of backdoor triggers.
 The superior stealthiness exhibited by the dynamic triggers, which are not dependent on specific locations or colors, makes them particularly desirable in backdoor attack scenarios.
 Given that inspecting all data samples in a dataset is impractical, especially in real-life scenarios where models can be trained on billions of data samples~\cite{brown2020language}, we evaluate the usability of metrics for quantifying the stealthiness of triggers in the subsequent sections.